Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: Introduction

-The approach provided by Hopf-Galois theory consists in considering the structure of $\mathcal{O}_L$ as module over its associated order in $H$, which in complete analogy with the Galois case is the maximal $\mathcal{O}_K$-order in $H$ acting on $\mathcal{O}_L$, and the unique one over which $\mathcal{O}_L$ can be free.
-When it is so, then one can construct an analog of a normal integral basis in the Galois case, using the elements of a basis of $\mathfrak{A}_H$ instead of the automorphisms in a Galois group.
+The approach provided by Hopf-Galois theory in the setting of Galois module theory consists in considering the structure of $\mathcal{O}_L$ as module over its associated order in $H$, which in complete analogy with the Galois case is the maximal $\mathcal{O}_K$-order in $H$ acting on $\mathcal{O}_L$, and the unique one over which $\mathcal{O}_L$ can be free.
+When it is so, letting a basis of $\mathfrak{A}_H$ act on a generator of such a module yields an analog of a normal integral basis of a Galois extension.
+We see then that $\mathfrak{A}_H$ plays the role of $\mathfrak{A}_{K[G]}$ as a ground ring of the module structure of $\mathcal{O}_L$.
 Among the questions provided by this approach, one may consider a Galois extension $L/K$ and explore the behaviour of $\mathcal{O}_L$ as $\mathfrak{A}_H$-module as $H$ runs through the different Hopf-Galois structures on $L/K$.
 Research has shown that there is no general answer to this problem, see for example the papers \cite{byottp2} and \cite{childs2} or the final comment of the book \cite{childs}.

 This is the context we work with in this paper.
 Concretely, we consider an absolute quartic Galois extension $L/\mathbb{Q}$ of number fields and study the module structure of $\mathcal{O}_L$ over the associated order in the Hopf-Galois structures on $L/\mathbb{Q}$.
 By the already mentioned Leopoldt's theorem, $\mathcal{O}_L$ is indeed free over its associated order in the classical Galois structure of $L/\mathbb{Q}$, so we shall focus in the non-classical Hopf-Galois structures.
-If the Galois group of $L/\mathbb{Q}$ is cyclic, there is a unique non-classical Hopf-Galois structure, whereas if it is elementary abelian, there are three.
+The classification of these is due to \cite[Theorem 2.5]{byottp2}: if the Galois group of $L/\mathbb{Q}$ is cyclic, there is a unique non-classical Hopf-Galois structure, whereas if it is elementary abelian, there are three.
+We will see their explicit form in Section \ref{secthopfstr}.
 To study the module structure of $\mathcal{O}_L$ in both cases, we will use the techniques introduced in \cite{gilrio}.
 The key ingredient of this method is a matrix $M(H,L)$ that encodes full information about the action of $H$ on $L$, which we call the matrix of the action.
 This procedure will be called the reduction method in the sequel.
 As it is rather computational, it is very well suited for extensions of low degree.